EduM22/hilly/README.md

 # hilly

-hilly is a e-commerce saas project
+hilly is a cli for munk service